War crimes prosecutor seeks jurisdiction over Rohingya deportations

 The main reason for doubt over jurisdiction is that, while Bangladesh is a member of the court, Myanmar is not.

-Bensouda argued that, given the cross-border nature of the crime of deportation, a ruling in favour of ICC jurisdiction would be in line with established legal principles.
+Bensouda argued that, given the cross-border nature of the crime of deportation, a ruling in favor of ICC jurisdiction would be in line with established legal principles.

 But she acknowledged uncertainty around the definition of the crime of deportation and limits of the court’s jurisdiction.